-A GeoLog Model 5001 pneumatic controller was used to control the flow of compressed nitrogen, obtained from a cylinder or compressor at the wellhead, to the bladder pump.
-The controller has dimensions of $14.5 \times 10 \times 9$ inches and weighs 15 pounds.
-Drive air for the bladder pump can be delivered from compressed gas cylinders or from a field-portable gasoline-powered compressor.
+The Model SC250 controller is a mechanical controller used to regulate the flow of compressed nitrogen, obtained from a cylinder at the wellhead, to the bladder pump.
+The controller is weatherproof and is packaged in a durable case that can be easily hand carried.
+The controller has overall dimensions of $10 \times 9 \times 7$ inches and a weight of 9.8 pounds.
+Drive air for the bladder pump can be delivered from compressed gas cylinders or from a field-portable gasoline- or electric-powered compressor.

-The bladder pump tested costs \$425 and the controller is priced at \$1,295.
-Teflon-lined polyethylene tubing is also a requirement for most VOC sampling applications and is priced at \$2.25 to \$2.75 per foot.
+The bladder pump's list price is \$630 and the controller lists at \$1,550.
+An optional inlet screen is priced at \$50.
+Teflon-lined polyethylene dual tubing is also a requirement for most VOC sampling applications and is priced at \$1.30 per foot.